 3.1.
-LAHF funding has been provided specifically for spending on LAHF priorities and the Council agrees to spend LAHF funding on activity set out
+LAHF funding has been provided specifically for spending on LAHF priorities and the Council agrees to spend LAHF funding on activity set out in this MOU as agreed by DLUHC or subsequently agreed by DLUHC as per Paragraph 4.4.

-- in this MOU as agreed by DLUHC or subsequently agreed by DLUHC as per Paragraph 4.4. - 3.2.
+- 3.2.
 DLUHC will part fund the cost of the Council obtaining properties for use by households that meet the eligibility criteria.
 The Council will use its best endeavours to meet the delivery target and to achieve value for money.
 DLUHC's contributory share of funding ('the average grant rate per unit') should not exceed the maximum described below but the grant per unit for individual properties can be higher. - 3.3.
-The maximum average grant rate per unit (for the portfolio of properties, not individual purchases) for the main element is 40% of the costs the council charges to its capital budget plus £20,000 per property.
+The maximum average grant rate per unit (for the portfolio of properties, not individual purchases) for the main element is 40% of the costs of acquisition or refurbishment that the council charges to its capital budget plus £20,000 per property.
 Eligible costs funded by the 40% and the £20,000 per property could include the purchase price, stamp duty, surveying, legal and other fees, refurbishments, energy efficiency measures, decoration, furnishings, or otherwise preparing the property for rent and potentially irrecoverable VAT incurred on these items.
 The Council should ensure it complies with the Code of Practice for Local Authority Accounting. - 3.4.
-The maximum average grant rate per unit (for the portfolio of properties, not individual purchases) for the bridging element is 50% of the costs the council charges to its capital budget plus £20,000 per property.
+The maximum average grant rate per unit (for the portfolio of properties, not individual purchases) for the bridging element is 50% of the costs of acquisition or refurbishment that the council charges to its capital budget plus £20,000 per property.
 Eligible costs funded by the 50% and the £20,000 per property could include the purchase price, stamp duty, surveying, legal and other fees, refurbishments, energy efficiency measures, decoration, furnishings, or otherwise preparing the property for rent and potentially irrecoverable VAT incurred on these items.
 The Council should ensure it complies with the Code of Practice for Local Authority Accounting. - 3.5.
 The Council can determine how it uses the £20,000 per property and can choose how much of the grant is to be spent on each individual property. - 3.6.
 The Council or its delivery partner(s) will fund the outstanding share for each property. - 3.7.
-The funding provided by DLUHC in Q4 2022/23 ('the Year 1 allocation') is 30% of the total allocation.
-The funding provided by DLUHC in 2023/24 ('the Year 2 allocation') is 70% of the total allocation.
+The funding will be provided by DLUHC in two tranches.
+The 'Tranche 1 allocation' is 30% of the total allocation.
+The 'Tranche 2 allocation' is 70% of the total allocation.
 Both are set out in Table 1.